 This is our only fund-raising activity for the year.
-This January and February we are offering three high quality nature/travel films which are personally narrated by the cinematographer.
+Next January and February, we will offer three high quality nature/travel films which are personally narrated by the cinematographer.
 The films are held at Arnold High School Auditorium at 550 Alf Coleman Road near BackBeach Road at 7:00 PM.
 Tickets are $7.00 per film; season tickets for all three films are $20.00 For no waiting in line, purchase season tickets at the January membership meeting or at the first film.
-Door prizes will be given at each film.
+Outstanding door prizes will be given by random drawing during intermission at each film.

 Jan 10 (Tuesday) – Natural Wonders of the Northeast Coast by John Holod- This 1500-mile adventure begins in busy Virginia Beach and ends at the Maine/Canada border.
 Along the way we observe an amazing array of birds, mammals, whales, insects, amphibians, flora, and endangered species.
 We also experience kayaking, sailing, aerial tours, lobstering, crabbing, and many lighthouses.

 Jan 24 (Tuesday )- Etched in Stone – by Monty Brown - Scotland to Provence.
 From the Central Highlands of Scotland, through the heart of England and France, London and Paris, to the

 shores of the Mediterranean, we follow the roads traveled by many before us.
 It is a journey showing the many stone creations from pre-history to the present.